 It is expressly agreed between the parties that:

-The retention deduction period for any stage of Works shall be [ 3 / 6 / 12 ] months from the date of practical completion of that stage of Works.
+The retention deduction period for any stage of Works shall be12 months from the date of practical completion of that stage of Works.

 Each stage of Works shall be monitored by the Estates Officer who shall issue a Certificate of Completion when he is satisfied that the stage of Works is practically complete.
 The issue of a Certificate of Completion does not imply that the stage of Works has been approved nor accepted by the College.